Are you a nursing mother who needs to stop eating dairy for your nursling's health?

 - Cheese -- To be honest, I have not personally found many supposedly "dairy-free" cheeses out there that don't contain casein, and the ones that are completely clean are usually pretty depressing.
 Nothing melts or gives a creamy mouth-feel like actual cheese.
 Some people swear by Chreese (from Road's End Organics) or Tofutti's casein-free cheese substitutes (Tofutti's cream cheese and sour cream substitutes are also supposed to be quite passable), and some people have good luck with cheese made from sheep's milk, but I personally found it easiest to just give up cheese or cheese pretenders for the duration.
 A nice parmesan substitute for the top of your spaghetti is toasted seasoned fine dry breadcrumbs, but remember to check the label for dairy ingredients if you buy pre-made breadcrumbs.
 (If you are desperate for something like cheese, you should check out The Uncheese Cookbook.)
 Non-cow-based cheeses like chèvre or pecorino (or some kinds of feta) may or may not bother your nursling -- if you like them, you may want to try eating a bit and seeing if your baby reacts.

-- Cheese sauce -- Bob's Red Mill features two recipes for a cheesy sauce based on nutritional yeast on their site -- here & here.
+- Cheese sauce -- Bob's Red Mill features three recipes for a cheesy sauce based on nutritional yeast on their site -- here, here, & here.

 - Pizza -- You can find dairy-free frozen pizza at a good health food store.
 Alternately, you may find that you can continue to eat your regular pizza (either homemade or ordered in), if you just leave off the cheese.
 Most pizza crust is dairy-free (although you should probably double-check with the guy at your local pizza shop), and if you put on enough sauce and toppings (and maybe a nice generous drizzling of garlicky or herb-flavored olive oil), it's delicious and dairy-free.
 By the way, the little tubs of Papa John's garlic sauce that come with the pizza are dairy-free!